msanli220/reactDataGrid-remoteFilterMode/README.md

 # About

-It is an example project for remote filter mode on react data grid.
+It is an example project for remote filter mode on react data grid(inovua).